Jet aircraft: Other jets

 Most people use the term 'jet aircraft' to denote gas turbine based airbreathing jet engines, but rockets and scramjets are both also propelled by jet propulsion.

-Cruise missiles are single-use unmanned jet aircraft, powered predominately by ramjets or turbojets or sometimes turbofans, but they will often have a rocket propulsion system for initial propulsion.
+Cruise missiles are single-use unmanned jet aircraft, powered predominantly by ramjets or turbojets or sometimes turbofans, but they will often have a rocket propulsion system for initial propulsion.

 The fastest airbreathing jet aircraft is the unmanned X-43 scramjet at around Mach 9–10.

 The fastest manned (rocket) aircraft is the X-15 at Mach 6.85.

 The Space Shuttle, while far faster than the X-43 or X-15, was not regarded as an aircraft during ascent as it was carried ballistically by rocket thrust, rather than the air.
 During re-entry it was classed (like a glider) as an unpowered aircraft.
 The first flight was in 1981.

 The Bell 533 (1964), Lockheed XH-51 (1965), and Sikorsky S-69 (1977-1981) are examples of compound helicopter designs where jet exhaust added to forward thrust.
 The Hiller YH-32 Hornet and Fairey Ultra-light Helicopter were among the many helicopters where the rotors were driven by tip jets.

-Jet-powered wingsuits exist - powered by model aircraft jet engines - but of short duration and needing to be launched at height.
+Jet-powered wingsuits exist – powered by model aircraft jet engines – but of short duration and needing to be launched at height.